And many who thought themselves smarter.

 He put in place the Keynesian economic structure that, known as the "post-war consensus", remained the cornerstone of UK policy until the election of Margaret Thatcher ushered in a new era of neoliberalism.
 With the widespread backing of the working class, Attlee helped create the modern British welfare state: government national insurance programs were expanded, free secondary education became a right, worker and union rights reached new highs, and housing programs were put in place to put his citizens back into homes after the chaos of the war years.
 Most importantly, Attlee's government nationalised many important industries and services, including the coal mines, the railroads and other infrastructure, electricity and gas services, and the steel industry; roughly one fifth of the British economy was nationalised by the time his premiership ended.
 His most stunning accomplishment was the creation of the National Health Service, the United Kingdom's legendary single-payer healthcare system which became the model for many other national healthcare plans.
 It remains extremely popular among Britons to this day, with even Thatcher deciding not to privatise it.
 Despite the daunting challenge of transitioning from a wartime to a peacetime economy, unemployment was decreased to nearly 2% and social inequality actually reduced, and he did all of this while running budget surpluses (at least until the UK entered The Korean War).
 He also dealt with the decolonisation of much of the British Empire (specifically the lands that are now India, Pakistan, Bangladesh, Burma, Sri Lanka, Israel, Palestinian Territories, and Jordan) and the development of British nuclear weapons.
 And he did it all in just five years.

 Attlee's government came to end in 1951.
 In 1950, they were re-elected after serving a full term and but with an unworkably small majority, so another election was held in 1951.
-This ended with the odd result of Labour narrowly winning the most votes (a record 13.9 million votes; the only time this was surpassed was by the Conservatives in 1992) but it was the Conservatives who won a majority instead, due to some very weird technicalities and quirks in the British political system.
+This ended with the odd result of Labour narrowly winning the most votes (a record 13.9 million votes; the only times this has been surpassed were by the Conservatives in 1992 and again in 2019) but it was the Conservatives who won a majority instead, due to some very weird technicalities and quirks in the British political system.
 It did not help that two major figures in his government, Aneurin Bevan and Harold Wilson, resigned not long before the election, which split the Labour Party and gave the Conservatives a major advantage.
 Attlee still led Labour as Leader of the Opposition for the next few years, with Churchill back in the premiership, and published an autobiography in 1954.
 He retired after a second defeat in 1955, and was elevated to the House of Lords.
 In his last few years, Attlee publicly called for the decriminalisation of homosexual acts, which happened just months before his death.
 He lived to see Wilson become the Prime Minister, and his party back in power for the first time in over a decade, before dying in 1967.